2009 imprisonment of American journalists by North Korea: Bill Clinton's visit to North Korea

 Former President Bill Clinton made an unannounced trip to Pyongyang on August 4, 2009.
 Clinton was accompanied by his personal physician Roger Band, Doug Band, Justin Cooper, David Straub, and former White House Chief of Staff John Podesta.
 Clinton and his delegation were coached to neither smile nor frown when photographed with North Korean leader Kim Jong Il.
 Although the official news agency of North Korea, the Korean Central News Agency (KCNA), did not announce the reason for Clinton's arrival, Western and South Korean media speculated that Clinton went to Pyongyang in order to negotiate the release of Euna Lee and Laura Ling.
 White House spokesman Robert Gibbs confirmed that Clinton was on a "solely private mission to secure the release of two Americans."

-Clinton spent twenty hours on the ground in North Korea and had a meeting with Kim Jong Il.
+Clinton spent twenty hours in North Korea and had a meeting with Kim Jong Il.
 According to KCNA, he conveyed a verbal message to Kim from President Barack Obama although Robert Gibbs denied that Clinton was carrying any message from the Obama administration.
 Clinton and Kim had "an exhaustive conversation" that included "a wide-ranging exchange of views on the matters of common concern," KCNA reported.
 KCNA also reported that the National Defence Commission of North Korea hosted a dinner in honor of Clinton, but did not go into detail about what was discussed at the reception.
 In the early morning hours of August 5, KCNA announced that Kim Jong Il had issued a pardon to Lee and Ling.

 The KCNA released the following statement purportedly describing the visit: